Import of captive birds - Import Information Note (IIN) CBTC/2

 All birds must be transported in new containers which must bear the unique ID number that corresponds with the ID number provided on the accompanying health certificate.

-8. Quarantine requirements
+8. Post-import requirements

 Captive birds imported into GB from an approved country must complete a minimum of 30 days quarantine in an approved quarantine facility or centre in accordance with Article 11 of Regulation (EU) 139/2013.
-Imported birds shall be transported directly from the Border Control Post (BCP) of entry in GB to an approved quarantine facility or centre.
+Imported birds from non-EU countries shall be transported directly from the Border Control Post (BCP) of entry in GB to an approved quarantine facility or centre.

 The total journey time to an approved quarantine facility or centre must not normally exceed 9 hours.
 When vehicles are used for this journey, they shall be sealed by the competent authorities with a tamper proof seal.